MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 When creating a building, scaffolding is used to create the basis of a structure.
 The scaffold guides the general outline and provides anchor points for more permanent systems to be mounted.
 An enterprise scaffold is the same: a set of flexible controls and Azure capabilities that provide structure to the environment, and anchors for services built on the public cloud.
 It provides the builders (IT and business groups) a foundation to create and attach new services keeping speed of delivery in mind.

 The scaffold is based on practices we have gathered from many engagements with clients of various sizes.
 Those clients range from small organizations developing solutions in the cloud to large multi-national enterprises and independent software vendors who are migrating workloads and developing cloud-native solutions.
-The enterprise scaffold is "purpose-built" to be flexible to support both traditional IT workloads and agile workloads; such as, developers creating software-as-a-service (SaaS) applications based on Azure platform capabilities.
+The enterprise scaffold is "purpose-built" to be flexible to support both traditional IT workloads and agile workloads; such as, developers creating software as a service (SaaS) applications based on Azure platform capabilities.

 The enterprise scaffold is intended to be the foundation of each new subscription within Azure.
 It enables administrators to ensure workloads meet the minimum governance requirements of an organization without preventing business groups and developers from quickly meeting their own goals.
 Our experience shows that this greatly speeds, rather than impedes, public cloud growth.